alfaromartino/nace4europe/page/index.md

 \begin{section}{title="Relevance of the Estimates"}\label{summ}
 Eurostat provides official statistics for revenue of industries in the **manufacturing sector** (sector C, with codes from 1000 to 3399, as defined by the NACE rev 2 classification).
 They are presented in the dataset `sbs_na_ind_r2`. \\

-However, there's an **issue**: not all values are reported due to confidentiality matters.
+The **issue** we face is that not all values are reported due to confidentiality matters.
 This is even more pervasive for the total production reported by Prodcom classification (dataset `DS-066342`), which is dissagregated at the 8-digit level. \\

-Attending to this, the page provides estimates of revenue for 19 European countries.
-They are reported for some baseline year (i.e., 2018) and at the NACE (rev. 2) 4-digit level.
-The completion is based on an iterative procedure that recovers revenue shares within manufacturing, through the following steps:
+Attending to this, this page provides estimates of revenue for 19 European countries.
+They consider the year 2018 and report revenues at the NACE (rev. 2) 4-digit level.
+The completion is based on an iterative procedure that recovers revenue shares within manufacturing, through the following steps for each country:
 1. Based on the revenues by Eurostat in Euros, define &ensp; &ensp; &ensp; (a) revenue shares at the 2-digit level relative to manufacturing, and \\
 	&ensp; &ensp; &ensp; (b) revenue shares at the 4-digit level relative to the industry's 2-digit level.